longxianlei/G-ResNeXt_GroupNet/README.md

 re-implement of Group ConvNet, also be called as G-ResNext.
 It's from the paper, reproduction of the paper "Differentiable Learning-to-Group Channels via Groupable Convolutional Neural Networks".
 The architecture is the same as G-ResNeXt in table 1 of the paper.
 I just re-implemented the GroupNet bu using dynamic grouping convolution (DGConv) operation.

+# I have not figure out how to combine the complexity of gropu conv DGConv cost L=sum(layer_i) to the final loss.

 # Guideline for train the G-ResNeXt-50, 101 on ImageNet.
 * Just change the ImageNet data path, change the GPU ID for fast reproducing of the GroupConvNet.